threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 nextcloud/all-in-one:latest
 ```

-The last script is where the fun really is.
+The last script is where the real action starts.
 This is where we run the Nextcloud All-in-One docker image.

 Before discussing the main part of this script, we note that the `while` loop is used to ensure that the `docker run` command starts only after the Docker daemon has properly started.

 The code section starting with `docker run` is taken directly from the [Nextcloud All-in-One repository on Github](https://github.com/nextcloud/all-in-one).
 The last line indicates that the Docker image being pulled will always be the latest version of Nextcloud All-in-One.

 We note here that Nextcloud AIO is published on the port 80, 8080 and 8443.
 We also note that we set restart to **always**.
-This is very important.
-It will make sure that the Nextcloud instance is restarted if the Docker daemon reboots.
+This is very important as it will make sure that the Nextcloud instance is restarted if the Docker daemon reboots.
 We take the opportunity to note that, on a Linux system, the Docker daemon restarts automatically after a reboot.
-Thus, this latter fact combined with the line `--restart always` ensure the user that the Nextcloud instance will restart after a VM reboot.
+Thus, this latter fact combined with the line `--restart always` ensures that the user that the Nextcloud instance will restart after a VM reboot.

 Finally, we note that this docker run command is specifically written for a container on Linux and without a web server or reverse proxy, hence the line `--sig-proxy=false`.